Jason-Teng/MethGET/README.md

   -t {Promoter,Gene_Body,Exon,Intron}, --target {Promoter,Gene_Body,Exon,Intron}
                         choose the target region of methylation, default is Promoter
+  -pro PROB_CUTOFF, --prob_cutoff PROB_CUTOFF
+                        define the differential genes by their probrability in Gaussian mixture model, default is '0.000001'

 Important general arguments:
+  -mmax MMAX, --mmax MMAX
+                        set the max methylation value for heatmap, default is 100
+  -emax EMAX, --emax EMAX
+                        set the max expression value for heatmap, default is 20

+Define anomaly genes with methylation changes and gene expression changes:
+  --cutoff {False,True}
-  -mthr METHTHRESHOLD, --meththreshold METHTHRESHOLD
+                        whether to use methylation and gene expression cutoff to define outliers, default is False -mthr METHTHRESHOLD, --meththreshold METHTHRESHOLD
                         set cutoff of differential methylated genes. default 'auto' uses changes of methylation, CG:10, CHG:1,